JPMorgan Chase to centralize energy controls for 4,500 branches

-NEW YORK JPMorgan Chase & Co (JPM.N) is shifting control of heating, air-conditioning and lighting in 4,500 of its branches to an operations centre hosted in the internet cloud.
+NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) is shifting control of heating, air-conditioning and lighting in 4,500 of its branches to an operations centre hosted in the internet cloud.

 Sol Gindi, chief administrative officer for JPMorgan's consumer bank, said the company is making the change so that bank branch managers and loan officers can do their jobs instead of adjusting thermostats and keeping track of replacing light bulbs before they burn out.